Angelina Jolie And Brad Pitt’s Judge Is On A Mission To Make Them ‘Laugh’ Despite Tricky Divorce Proceedings

 The judge is the same man who married Angelina and Brad back in 2014.
 The two opted to get him for their divorce settlement because “they both trust and like him to a certain degree.”
 Apart from his life and legal experience, he will help the couple resolve their differences “as amicably as possible.”

 While the judge won’t be able to stop the two from smearing each other’s images publicly, Brad and Angelina have reportedly agreed to resolve the conflict behind closed doors.
-They were advised by their legal representatives that airing their dirty laundry in the public will not help their case.
+They were advised by their legal representatives that airing their dirty laundry in public will not help their case.

 Brad and Angelina will work with the retired judge until the end of the year as per the stipulation that they have both signed.
 Divorce expert Kelly Chang Rickert said that the divorce could amount to a staggering $6 million.